lcurrier/lcurrier.github.io/cv/index.md

     and create the monthly DHI labor market report, which includes the Vacancy Duration Measure

-  **Summer Research Intern \| The Federal Reserve Bank of New York**     **New York, NY** *PI: Dr. Rajashri Chakrabarti and Dr. Wilbert van der Klaauw*     *June 2016 -- August 2016*
+  **Summer Research Intern \| The Federal Reserve Bank of New York**     **New York, NY** *PI: Dr. Rajashri Chakrabarti and Dr. Wilbert van der Klaauw*,     *June 2016 -- August 2016*

 -   Was the primary research assistant for a project for the Real Side (Microeconomics Division) aimed at determining the effect of owning